Belarus

 BACKGROUND:

-In response to growing repression, the European Union (EU), United States and United Kingdom have imposed targeted sanctions on Belarusian individuals and entities.
-The OSCE has invoked its Moscow Mechanism multiple times to appoint rapporteurs to investigate human rights violations, with reports highlighting systemic abuses connected to the 2020 elections and beyond.
+In response to growing repression, the European Union, United States and United Kingdom have imposed targeted sanctions on Belarusian individuals and entities.
+The Organization for Security and Co-operation in Europe (OSCE) has invoked its Moscow Mechanism multiple times to appoint rapporteurs to investigate human rights violations, with reports highlighting systemic abuses connected to the 2020 elections and beyond.

 In September 2024 Lithuania referred the situation to the International Criminal Court (ICC), requesting an investigation into alleged crimes against humanity, including deportation, persecution and other inhumane acts since 1 May 2020.